UK central bank ready to set up yuan swap line

-LONDON The Bank of England is prepared in principle to become the first G7 central bank to enter into a foreign exchange swap agreement with China, opening the door to another substantial step in moves to liberalize the yuan currency.
+LONDON The Bank of England is prepared in principle to become the first G7 central bank to enter into a foreign exchange swap agreement with China's central bank, to support offshore trading in the yuan, China's currency.

 The bank's Executive Director for Banking Services, Chris Salmon, told a meeting of senior bankers in London that the move was aimed at underpinning a developing offshore market in yuan trade out of London that Britain is keen to encourage.